Locations

 About Washington State Park

-The park is home to over 350 Native American petroglyphs, some dating back more than 1,000 years.
-These ancient rock carvings are among the most significant archaeological sites in the Midwest, offering a window into the lives and spiritual practices of the region's earliest inhabitants.
+Renowned for its historical significance, the park is home to more than 350 Native American petroglyphs—some over 1,000 years old—making it one of the most important archaeological sites in the Midwest.
+These ancient carvings offer a rare glimpse into the spiritual and cultural practices of the region's earliest inhabitants.

 Ancient Petroglyphs